Students develop a deep understanding of other perspectives and of themselves.

 Students will fly into El Paso and will quickly become immersed in the complex Mexican/American culture that exists in the region.
 The group will stay at a local retreat center outside of the city.
 Students will meet and work with the leaders of a network of nonprofit agencies in El Paso that provide shelter, food, legal advocacy, and other services to immigrants.
 Through these experiences, students will deepen their understanding of timely current issues with global and local implications.
 The group will stay on the US side of the border throughout the duration of the program.

-Estimated Program Cost: $4250.
-This fee includes round-trip airfare from NYC to Catania, Sicily, all ground transportation including public transportation, lodging, some meals, and entrance fees for museums and other cultural excursions.
+This fee includes round-trip airfare from NYC to El Paso, TX, all ground transportation including public transportation, lodging, meals, and entrance fees.
 The estimated cost is based on the price of flights available at the time of program planning and a minimum enrollment of 10 students.
 The final cost will depend on group size, airfare, and other program costs.